sbohez/dl4j-benchmark/README.md

 ## TODO
 Help is welcome to improve comparisons.
 If you know a better way or see a fix that is needed, please submit a pull request.
 Top of mind next steps that help would be appreciated:

+    - Confirm configurations for all frameworks (seeking outside reviews - esp. on Tensorflow MLP)
     - Setup multi-gpu comparison on all frameworks
     - Compare LSTMs, Autoencoders, RBMs where applicable
     - Add additional framworks MXNet, Theano, Nervana